 La Mon Hotel & Country Club, 41 Gransha Rd, Comber, Belfast, BT23 5RF

 Past application numbers and competition ratio

+In 2018, 580 applications were made for 440 posts overall across the UK.
+480 applicants were invited to interview.
 The competition ratio for paediatric posts was therefore 1:1.31, equivalent to a little under 1-1/2 applicants for each post advertised.

 Some regions do prove more popular than others.
 However, applicants can preference any or all of the preferences for any or all regions, so it is not possible to give an accurate competition ratio by region.